bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-usage.md

 **Destination**

 Each Argo CD Project is associated with an OpenShift project set (license plate).
-The destination of an Application is its namespace.
+The destination of an application is its namespace.
 A Project can deploy applications only to namespaces within its project set (tools, dev, test, prod).

-**Namespace Resources**
+**Namespace resources**

 There are a few namespace-scoped resources that you will not be able to modify.
 Mostly this is to avoid circumvention of quotas, and to also prevent the possible accidental deletion of an entire namespace.

-- ClusterRole
+* ClusterRole
-- LimitRange
+* LimitRange
-- Namespace
+* Namespace
-- Node
+* Node
-- ResourceQuota
+* ResourceQuota

 ### Project access control